amarh/openPLM/trunk/docs/plugin_ooo.rst

 With the command line
 ~~~~~~~~~~~~~~~~~~~~~

-You just have to install the plugin with the following:
+You just have to install the plugin with the following command:

 ``unopkg add -f -v openplm.oxt``